harmslab/gpseer/docs/source/index.rst

     # Fit the observations in phenotypes.csv.
 The instrument detection
     # threshold is set to 1.
 This will first classify each genotype as
     # detectable or undetectable, interpolate across the map using a second-
     # order spline, and then describe the effect of each mutation as
     # additive.
-    gpseer -i phenotypes.csv --threshold 1  --spline_order 2
+    gpseer estimate-ml phenotypes.csv --threshold 1  --spline_order 2

 *Output*